shahinsadik/blog-web-client/README.md

 Clear and concise layout to guide users through the donation process.

+Display real-time progress toward fundraising goals.
+Eliminate the navigation bar.

-Keep your visitor’s attention focused by streamlining their experience so that their attention is solely on your donation button
+heir attention is solely on your donation button
 🔗 Links
 https://donationc/